ECB's Weidmann says Greece would have to earn haircut

 FAITH IN FRANCE

-Bundesbank chief Weidmann, who has been on the losing side in many recent ECB decisions, has been vocal in his opposition to a new ECB programme which would back-stop countries such as Spain and Italy if they came under renewed market attack.
+The Bundesbank chief, who has been on the losing side in many recent ECB decisions, has been vocal in his opposition to a new ECB programme which would back-stop countries such as Spain and Italy if they came under renewed market attack.

 Two German policymakers resigned because of its predecessor, the SMP, saying the ECB overstepped its mandate by buying government debt.